Last edit: 09/01/2026

 The question can be rewritten in a more correct language by asking if the Reset is a Safety Function.

-CONSIDERATIONS: The answer is that, in several applications, the reset is a Safety Function and therefore it cannot be routed through the Automation PLC.
-Where is that written?
-It is stated in EN ISO 13849-1: 2015.
+In several applications, the reset is a Safety Function and therefore it cannot be routed through the Automation PLC.

 The re-establishment of the safety function by resetting of the safeguard cancels the stop command.

-If indicated by the risk assessment, this cancellation of the stop command shall be confirmed by a manual separate and deiberate action (manual reset).
+If indicated by the risk assessment, this cancellation of the stop command shall be confirmed by a manual separate and intended action (manual reset).

 A situation whereby the risk assessment may indicate that the Reset is a Safety Function is when there is a safeguarded area with a risk of Whole Body Access.